Women disconnected

 Six out of 10 women internet users face some kind of restrictions from their families, finds the survey titled “Women Disconnected: Feminist Case Studies on the Gender Digital Divide Amidst COVID-19”, conducted by Media Matters for Democracy (MMfD).

-A majority of the respondents said they were only allowed to use the Internet for attending online classes or talking to family via WhatsApp.
+A majority of the respondents said they were only allowed to use the Internet for attending online classes or talking to their families via WhatsApp.
 More than a third of those surveyed acknowledged higher restrictions on the use of the Internet for girls than boys, with 16% saying girls are not allowed to use it at all.

 Key findings of the research indicate that 40% of the women surveyed use the Internet every day, with the usage becoming higher as family income rises.
 Half of the respondents who use the internet daily, come from families with over 60,000/- monthly income while 7 in 10 of those who do not use the internet come from families with below 30,0000/- monthly income.

-A whopping 80% of the respondents who are unable to use the Internet are from South Waziristan, one of the newly merged districts of the Khyber Pakhtunkhwa province.
+A whopping 80% of the respondents who are unable to use the Internet are from South Waziristan, one of the newly merged districts of the Khyber-Pakhtunkhwa province.

 The cost of the internet continues to be a concern with 76% of the respondents saying that the Internet in Pakistan is expensive and more than a third saying it was beyond the reach of an average person.
 Mobile appears to be the main mode of connection for women who took part in the survey.
-88% of the respondents who use the internet said that they are accessing the internet through their own devices and 78% of those using their own devices are using mobile phones.

 The research also finds evidence that women in the newly merged districts are unable to connect to emergency health services in case of emergency due to lack of connectivity.
-The lack of communication combined with lack of local emergency health care has resulted in fatalities of women, including during childbirth.
+The lack of communication combined with the lack of local emergency health care has resulted in fatalities of women, including during childbirth.

-Researchers say that the unavailability of official data about gender digital divide being available by Pakistan Telecommunication Authority (PTA) or local service providers also posed challenges.
+Researchers say that the unavailability of official data about the gender digital divide being available by the Pakistan Telecommunication Authority (PTA) or local service providers also posed challenges.
 Therefore, much of the research was based on anecdotal evidence and reported incidents.

 Commenting on the research, Zoya Rehman, one of the researchers, says that “We were trying to look at the lived experiences of Pakistani women and, of course, there’s no monolithic Pakistani woman either, which is also something we assert in this research project.
 These experiences cannot be seen through one kind of lens and you can’t brush them with one stroke.”